cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 - AI monitors what you are doing and uses this on how to react while upgrading / expanding his base.
 If you have more of building x, he builds more of x too.
 It's totally dynamic. :-)
 - AIBoostLevel is dynamic by the number of enemies/friendlies he personally sees, to re-balance unfair groups (Can be enabled/disabled/tweaked using the .ini file.)
 - You can now set the boost for your allies and your enemies independently (when dynamic AI boost is disabled)
+- Added an option to allow the AI to make extra base using MCV's (Will use chronoshift for map with islands)
+- AI generates a team to proctect MCVs while going to extra base location
+- AI know how to use Chronosphere (Will teleport MCV and Cruiser (Also Missile Sub if tech stolen))
+- AI Know how to use Iron CUrtain (Will protect MCV/Mad-Tank and Yard/Chronosphere/Iron Curtain/Weap/Ref/Adv Power if attacked and in yellow condition)
+- Production hack is now customizable
+- Building limit for AI is increased by x2 when last construction yard is built or captured
 - Free-For-All detection, it automatically disables Dynamic AI in these cases because there are no teams so nothing to re-balance
+- Harvester prio switcher.
+There is a 5% change of AI goes wild on harvester hunting.
+The rest of the time it gives harvesters lower prio

 ---